roboscienceorg/book/source/2_Preliminaries/1_RoboticsFrameworks.rst

 C++ provides the object oriented approach to a code base and is widely adopted in industry.
 Both remain in the most popular programming language lists even though they have been around for some time.

 Python is an object oriented scripting language and is has wide adoption due to ease of learning, ease of use, and very compact reabable syntax.
 Python now is one of the leading languages in high school and college courses.

 Recent languages like Java and C# are popular when the robot has a full computer available as a controller.
 One can even find older languages like BASIC and FORTH as well.
-That said, currently C, C++ and Python are the most popular languages in robotics.
+Choice of a language for development will depend on the available languages, the requirements of the system,  available libraries and support tools, the skills of the developer and team, and many other details.
+Having multiple languages deployed may also be needed since no one language or library can cover the requirements.

+This text will focus on the concepts (mathematics) and algorithms and is not concenred with integration into a specific environment.
+This text will use the Python language which can illustrate the ideas, reasonably easy to work with, and supports the various numerical operations.